surniaulula/wpsso-tune-image-editors/readme.txt

 Tested Up To: 5.5.1
 Stable Tag: 2.5.1

-Improves the Appearance of Images for Better Click-Through-Rates from Social and Search Sites.
+Improves the appearance of WordPress images for better click-through-rates from social and search sites.

 == Description ==